palingenesys/Ros2-go2/README.md

 ros2 launch go2_config gazebo.launch.py
 ```

-7. In a new tmux session inside the Docker container, launch RViz:
+7. Or if you want to launch also Rviz, in a new tmux session inside the Docker container, launch the following node:
 ```bash
 cd workspace/src
 colcon build